Duygu-Jones/EDA_Projects/README.md

 This repository contains a collection of Exploratory Data Analysis (EDA) projects on various datasets, aimed at uncovering insights, patterns, and trends through data visualization and statistical analysis.

-Each project focuses on different datasets and domains, providing a variety of examples and methodologies and contains a detailed README file explaining the specific EDA project, dataset and findings.
+Each project focuses on different datasets and domains (e-commerce, human resources, and healthcare), providing a variety of examples and methodologies and contains a detailed README file explaining the specific EDA project, dataset and findings.

 I hope these projects inspire and provide valuable insights to others interested in data analysis.